GothenburgBitFactory/taskwarrior/DEVELOPER.md

     always ongoing discussions about new features and changes to existing features.

-  * Join us in the #taskwarrior IRC channel on freenode.net.
+  * Join us in the #taskwarrior IRC channel on freenode.net or libera.chat.
     Many great ideas, suggestions, testing and discussions have taken place there.
 It is also the quickest way to get help, or confirm a bug.

   * Review documentation: there are man pages, online articles, tutorials and so on, and these may contain errors, or they may not convey ideas in the